rbague/panic-notifier/README.md

 slack.SetHTTPClient(*http.Client)
 ```

-### Custom WebHooks
+### WebHooks
-This integration deliver the notification to custom webhooks over the HTTP protocol.
+This integration delivers the notification via the HTTP protocol.
 Right now each request is sent using the `POST` method.

 #### Usage